 Top Elevation: 5,089 ft

 Mt.
-Baker ski area is the snowiest ski resort in all of North America, averaging 655″ a year.
-Chair 8 to Shuksan Arm is the one to take if your angling to access some of the steepest and snowiest backcountry terrain found anywhere.
+Baker ski area is the snowiest ski resort in North America, averaging 655″ a year.
+Chair 8 to Shuksan Arm is the one to take if you’re angling to access some of the steepest and snowiest backcountry terrain found anywhere.